 We have found the most useful way to teach the material in this chapter is to actually develop an example of how the value chain can be used to determine the likely avenues to competitive advantage.
-To see an illustration we suggest you review the article W. Jack Duncan, Peter M. Ginter, and Linda E. Swayne.
-(1998).
-Competitive advantage and internal organizational assessment.
-Academy of Management Executive 12, no. 3, (1998), pp. 6-16.
-The EDGAR data base located on the Internet at www.sec.gov offers a number of health care examples that may be used.
+For an illustration see W. Jack Duncan, Peter M. Ginter, and Linda E. Swayne, "Competitive Advantage and Internal Organizational Assessment," Academy of Management Executive 12, no. 3 (1998), pp. 6-16.
+The EDGAR database located on the Internet at www.sec.gov offers a number of health care examples that may be used.